 1bis.1.2.1 All texts shall be published in electronic form as soon as possible after approval and may also be made available in paper form according to the publication policy of ITU.

-1bis.1.2.2 Approved new or revised resolutions, opinions, Questions and Recommendations will be published by ITU in the official languages of the Union as soon as practicable.
-Supplements, implementation guidelines, technical reports and handbooks will be published, as soon as possible, in English only or in the six official languages of the Union, depending on the decision of the relevant group.
+1bis.1.2.2 Approved new or revised Resolutions, opinions, Questions and Recommendations will be published by ITU in the official languages of the Union as soon as practicable.
+Supplements, implementer’s guide, technical paper, technical reports and handbooks will be published, as soon as possible, in English only or in the six official languages of the Union, depending on the decision of the relevant group.

-1bis.2 ITU-T resolutions
+1bis.2 ITU-T Resolutions

 1bis.2.1 Definition